pingidentity/pingidentity-devops-getting-started/docs/deploy.md

 ## Procedures

-To deploy one of our solutions as a standalone Docker container:
+### To deploy one of our solutions as a standalone Docker container:

-  1. Go to the `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter:
+  1. Go to the `pingidentity-devops-getting-started/10-docker-standalone` directory and choose one of the available solutions, then go to the solution directory (where the `docker-compose.yaml` file for the selected solution is located).
+Enter:

     `./docker-run.sh <solution>`

    where <solution> is the name of one of our solutions (pingfederate, pingaccess, pingdirectory, pingdataconsole).
 The container will start up.

-  2. To stop the container, enter: `dcsstop`.
-Enter `dhelp` for a listing of the DevOps command aliases.
+  2. To stop the container, enter: `dcsstop` or `docker-compose stop`.
+Enter `dhelp` for a full listing of the DevOps command aliases.

   See [Using the Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/) for a complete listing of the Docker commands.